 Camera mount type

-• Flat surface: Place the camera on a chest of drawers, changing table, windowsill and so on.
+- Flat surface: For placing the camera on a surface such as a chest of drawers, changing table or windowsill.
 This is the most common mount type.

 Camera viewing angle

-A shallow viewing angle will only really show what is directly in front of the camera.
+A shallow viewing angle will only really show what's directly in front of the camera.
 This isn't a bad option if you're able to position the monitor in front of the baby in such a way that it can't move out of frame.

-Camera's with a wider angle will capture more of the room which is useful if placement is restricted, or you need to keep an eye on two or more kids.
-Also, some cameras can be controlled remotely with pan and zoom functions so you can keep better track of what's going on.
+Cameras with a wider angle will capture more of the room, which is useful if placement is restricted or you need to keep an eye on two or more kids.
+Some cameras can be controlled remotely with pan and zoom functions so you can keep better track of what's going on.

 Two-way communication

 This puts a speaker in the baby monitor so you can communicate with your child from another room.
-It can help when the baby is restless, but you don't want to risk waking it up by going into the room where it can feel or smell you.
-It's also handy if you need to quickly communicate with someone in the baby's room, especially if they aren't carrying a phone.
+It can help when the baby is restless, but you don't want to risk waking them up by going into the room.

-Some models, such as the Angelcare AC510, support two-way communication.
+Some models, such as the Oricom OBH500, support two-way communication.

 Baby room temperature monitor

-This lets you set an upper and lower temperature limit.
-The monitor will sound an alarm when the room temperature goes above or below them.
+This lets you set an alarm that activates if the room temperature goes above or below the limits you've chosen.

 Multi-cam support